-Note: Rule 265 deals with the wearing of seatbelts by passengers 16 years old or older, and rule 266 deals with the wearing of seatbelts by passengers under 16 years old.
+Note: Rule 265 deals with the wearing of seatbelts by passengers 16 years old or older, and Division 2 of this Part deals with the wearing of seatbelts by passengers under 16 years old.

 - (5) This rule does not apply to a person who is: - (a) in or on a police or emergency vehicle; or - (b) on a motor bike; or - (c) engaged in the door-to-door delivery or collection of goods, or in the collection of waste or garbage, in or on a motor vehicle that is not travelling over 25 kilometres per hour.